Macy's sinks as poor spring season hits profit

 The number of Chinese citizens arriving in the United States dipped 2.8% in the first six months of the year, according to the National Travel and Tourism Office.

+Like its peers, the Cincinnati, Ohio-based retailer, which has closed more than 100 stores since 2015 and cut thousands of jobs as mall traffic plummeted, faltered in the past few years as it struggled to adjust to a fiercely competitive retail landscape where shoppers buy more goods online at places like Amazon.com Inc (AMZN.O).

+“While they are controlling what they can control, the headwinds from both macro and micro factors continue to grow, creating a challenging backdrop for CEO Jeff Gennette to manage through,” said Gordon Haskett analyst Chuck Grom.
+“The good news is that they have a plan.”

-The results come when the 160-year-old company is pumping money into projects such as remodeling its stores and building up its off-price and online businesses to better compete in a tough U.S. retail market.
+The 160-year-old company is pumping money into projects such as remodeling its stores and building up its off-price and online businesses.

-“(The results) send out a clear signal that Macy’s must do more not only to revive current performance but also to secure its long-term future,” said Neil Saunders, managing director at research firm GlobalData.

-“A further issue is the failure to develop more compelling own brands.
-Macy’s is way behind the curve on this.”
+Retailers like Macy’s have been burdened by a long-drawn trade war between the United States and China, which U.S. President Donald Trump escalated earlier this month by threatening to impose 10% tariffs on $300 billion worth of Chinese goods from Sept.
+1. On Tuesday, the Trump administration delayed the 10% tariffs on some Chinese goods until Dec.
+15.

+Macy’s executives reassured investors on an earnings call Wednesday that the company is in “active discussions” with vendors and suppliers to mitigate tariffs and minimize customer impact in 2019 as much as possible.

 For the second quarter ended Aug.
 3, net income attributable to Macy’s shareholders slumped 48% to $86 million, or 28 cents per share.